diegoquintanilha/ProceduralPollock/README.md

 # ProceduralPollock

-ProceduralPollock is an open source C++ project that generates abstract, math-based art using procedurally generated pixel shaders.
+ProceduralPollock is an open source C++ project that generates abstract, math-based art using procedurally generated shaders.

 The program creates a window using the Win32 API and DirectX 11, then uses a 64-bit seed (usually from the system time, but can be set manually) to procedurally generate a pixel shader.
 The generation process is deterministic, i.e. the same seed will always generate the same shader.